microbiome/microbiome/vignettes/Heatmap.md

 ```

 ```
-## Error in head(correlation.table): object 'correlation.table' not found
+## Error in head(correlation.table): error in evaluating the argument 'x' in selecting a method for function 'head': Error: object 'correlation.table' not found
 ```

 ### Correlation heatmaps